-Any full-time USC student, undergraduate or graduate, who has an idea for a new business — but doesn' know how to get started — can get free advice from expert Moore School faculty through the USC Instigator.
-Faculty members who are part of USC Instigator will:
+Any full-time USC student, undergraduate or graduate, who has an idea for a new business — but doesn’t know how to get started — can get free advice from the Faber Center faculty through the USC Instigator.
+Faculty members who are part of the Instigator will:

-- Evaluate the feasibility of your business idea
+- Provide feedback regarding the feasibility of your business idea.

-- Provide guidance for developing a sound business plan
+- Provide guidance for developing a sound business model.

 The only things you need to bring to the USC Instigator: your idea and determination.